aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/loading-saving-and-converting/convert-a-document/convert-pdf-to-other-document-formats/_index.md

 ## Specify Load Options when Importing PDF {#specify-load-options-when-importing-pdf}

-Aspose.Words provides you with the **PdfLoadOptions** class, which allows more precise control over how PDF documents are loaded.
+Aspose.Words provides you with the [PdfLoadOptions](https://reference.aspose.com/words/python-net/aspose.words.loading/pdfloadoptions/) class, which allows more precise control over how PDF documents are loaded.

-Most properties inherit or overload properties that already exist in the **LoadOptions** class.
+Most properties inherit or overload properties that already exist in the [LoadOptions](https://reference.aspose.com/words/python-net/aspose.words.loading/loadoptions/) class.
 In addition to them, a number of properties are specified for PDF format.
-For example, you can use the **page_count** and **page_index** properties to define the page range to be loaded from a PDF document, and the **skip_pdf_images** properties to control whether images should be skipped when loading PDF.
-Another supported parameter is the **password**, which must be provided for password-protected documents.
+For example, you can use the [page_count](https://reference.aspose.com/words/python-net/aspose.words.loading/pdfloadoptions/page_count/) and [page_index](https://reference.aspose.com/words/python-net/aspose.words.loading/pdfloadoptions/page_index/) properties to define the page range to be loaded from a PDF document, and the [skip_pdf_images](https://reference.aspose.com/words/python-net/aspose.words.loading/pdfloadoptions/skip_pdf_images/) properties to control whether images should be skipped when loading PDF.
+Another supported parameter is the [password](https://reference.aspose.com/words/python-net/aspose.words.loading/loadoptions/password/), which must be provided for password-protected documents.

 ## Supported PDF Content {#supported-pdf-content}